 When Adam was assigned a Wendy’s Wonderful Kids® (WWK) recruiter from the Lund Family Center, she realized that Adam was not connected to anyone.

-Fueled with a sense of urgency, his recruiter used the Connect Our Kids technology platform to search for family and community connections for Adam.
-His recruiter described the Connect Our Kids Family Connections platform as an exciting way to create a “big beautiful map” of support.
-As a former Department of Children and Families (DCF) caseworker, she was impressed with its organization of logging contacts and documents and found it easier to identify potential contacts than with previous manual paper files.
-She also recognized the benefit of color-coding to denote family members with documented incidents of violence.
-The recruiter identified 41 potential contacts and began outreach efforts.
+Fueled with a sense of urgency, his recruiter used the Connect Our Kids technology platform to search for family and community connections for Adam and created a “big beautiful map” of support for him.
+As a former Department of Children and Families (DCF) caseworker, she was impressed with its organization of logging contacts and documents.
+She found it easier to identify potential contacts than with previous manual paper files.
+The recruiter identified 41 potential contacts for Adam and began outreach efforts.

 Adam has been excited about piecing together his family history and his place in it.
-He has received photos, letters, gifts, phone calls, and in-person visits.
-After learning about Adam’s need for connection and permanency, some family members have asked for an opportunity to care for him and others have asked to meet him for the first time.
+He has received photos, letters, gifts, phone calls, and in-person visits from family members.
+After learning about his need for connection and permanency, some family members have requested caring for him permanently.

 These connections matter.
 Want to help more children like Adam?
 You can help today by donating HERE.